chilsan/COMP8325-/README.md

 # COMP8325-
-Application of Artificial Intelligence in Cybersecurity (Python)
+Application of Artificial Intelligence in Cybersecurity